 What happens if a flat geometric shape, such as a rectangle, begins to rotate rapidly relative to one of its sides?
 We create a new geometric solid in space by rotation.

-But from a mathematical point of view, the following geometric bodies of revolution are of primarily interest to us:
+But from a mathematical point of view, the following geometric solids of revolution are of primary interest to us:

 The cylinder is formed by a rectangle rotating around one of the sides.

-The coneis formed by a rectangular triangle rotating around one of the legs.
+The coneis formed by a rectangular triangle rotating around one of the sides.

 A truncated cone is part of the cone located between its base and the cutting plane parallel to the base.

-It is formed by rotating a rectangular trapezoid around its side, perpendicular to the bases of the trapezoid.
+It is formed by rotating a rectangular trapezoid around its side, perpendicular to the trapezoid bases.

 The ball is formed by a semicircle rotating around the diameter of the cut.
-During the rotation of the contours of the figures, a surface of revolution arises (for example, a sphere formed by a circle), while during the rotation of filled contours, bodies appear (like a ball formed by a circle).
+During the rotation of the figures' contours, a surface of revolution arises (for example, a sphere formed by a circle).
+During the rotation of filled contours, bodies appear (like a ball formed by a circle).